mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 2. It seems the dichotomy of stable and progressive subtle dullness can be mathematically refined and expanded.
-Recall that dullness is measured by the density of non-percieving moments.
+Recall that dullness is measured by the density of non-perceiving moments.
 The time derivative of this density measures the *velocity* of dullness (subtle or otherwise).
-Stable dullness corresponds to a derivative of zero and progressive dullness corresonds to a positive derivative.
+Stable dullness corresponds to a derivative of zero and progressive dullness corresponds to a positive derivative.

 ### Stage Five - Overcoming Subtle Dullness and Increasing Mindfulness: